jamonserrano/proton/README.md

 3. To share a specific state, just use the URL.

 ##Supported browsers
-Evergreen browsers with decent ES6 support: Chrome, Firefox, Edge
+Evergreen browsers with decent ES2015 support: Chrome, Firefox, Edge

 ##Yet to come
-* Documentation
+* Documentation & Demos
 * Tests!
 * Gestures
 * Animations